Magnificent Greek Castles

 Source: Touring the Castles of Greece by Visit Greece

-The Castle of the Knights, also known as the Palace of the Grand Master of the Knights of Rhodes, is a medieval castle located in the city of Rhodes on the Greek island of Rhodes.
+The Castle of the Knights, also known as the Palace of the Grand Master of the Knights of Rhodes, is a medieval castle located on the Greek island of Rhodes.
 Built in the 14th century by the Knights Hospitaller, a medieval Christian military order, this castle was their headquarters during their occupation of Rhodes.

 5 || Kalamata Castle | Messimia